One of the best parts about planning a trip to Morocco is getting to pick out the picture-perfect riads.

 Top Pick for A Marrakech Riad on a Budget: Riad Matham

-There’s also shady rooftop terrace for you to enjoy a view of the medina from your own quiet oasis.
+There’s also shady roof terrace for you to enjoy a view of the medina from your own quiet oasis.

 Despite all this, you’ll be surprised by how affordable a touch of luxury can be in Morocco, as this is a great budget find!

 Simple Beauty on a Budget: Riad la Parenthèse